List of Zoey 101 characters: Mark Del Figgalo

-Mark (Jack Salvatore, Jr.) is Quinn's ex-boyfriend.
+Mark Del Figgalo (Jack Salvatore, Jr.) is Quinn's ex-boyfriend.
 Before he and Quinn broke up, he was involved with most of her experiments.
 Mark made cameos throughout Season 1, making his first appearance in "New Roomies" as Dustin's student.
 He made his only major appearance in "Quinn's Date", and became Quinn's boyfriend after the episode.
 He has no emotions and is portrayed as being very boring, although he does smile sometimes, but not often.
 According to Quinn; he is very cute and dreamy, but to Zoey and her roommates, Dana, Nicole and Lola, he is not cute at all.
 He kissed Quinn several times; however, the first time they kissed was in "The Radio", two years after they started dating.
 He loves salami and likes plain (no butter, sour cream, etc.) baked potatoes; he is lactose intolerant.
 Mark also collects rocks, as shown in some of the later episodes.
 In "Quinn Misses the Mark", he breaks up with Quinn and dates a girl, named Brooke; who dumps him because he is not exciting.
 Michael, Logan, Chase and sometimes Zoey usually just call him by his last name, "Del Figgalo", whereas Quinn and Lola usually call him "Mark".
 Michael and Logan also sometimes call him "Del Figgs".
 Mark collects antique calendars and likes to knit.
-The girls Mark has dated are; Courtney (Season 1) Quinn Pensky (Seasons 1–4) Brooke Margolin (Season 4) and he is seen dancing with Stacey Dillsen at the end of "Chasing Zoey".
-(Season 4).
+The girls Mark has dated are: Courtney (Season 1), Quinn Pensky (Seasons 1–4), Brooke Margolin (Season 4), and Stacey Dillsen as he is seen dancing with her at the end of "Chasing Zoey" (Season 4).

-Mark appears in 28 out of 65 episodes throughout the series.
+Mark appears in 20 out of 65 episodes throughout the series.

+In Zoey 102, Mark is revealed to have married Stacey, and become the field producer for her popular murder podcast.
+He reunites with several PCA alumni at Quinn and Logan's wedding.
+Mark pursues a lead that suggests that Todd, Zoey's fake boyfriend, is a serial killer, but he and Stacey are led to believe that the lead was bogus (when, unbeknownst to them, it was actually legitimate).